Brigitte Bouthinon-Dumas: Career

 Many summer academies and masterclasses invite Bouthinon-Dumas to provide courses to motivated young learners: in France, at the Nancy Academies, at the International György Sebők Academy in Barèges, but also throughout Europe and the world: Poland, Belarus (Minsk) on the occasion of the release of the Russian translation of Mémoire d'empreintes, China (Shanghai, Conservatoire)...

 The French embassies underline the importance of her interventions as in Minsk or Brasilia where Bouthinon-Dumas was invited for a post-graduate training of piano teachers of the Conservatory of Brasilia.

 The conservatories regularly call on Bouthinon-Dumas as a teacher for tutoring students in pedagogy, as well as the juries for obtaining the Certificate of Aptitude.
 The CNSM of Paris and Lyon also invite the pedagogue and pianist to express her opinion as a member of the jury of competitions and exams, and finally the recruitment of new piano teachers also makes use of her presence.

-Bouthinon-Dumas gives numerous lecture-concerts, articulated around the presentation of the musical and technical difficulties of a great work of the classical repertoire, at the end of which she plays the work she has just described to the public.
+Bouthinon-Dumas gives lecture-concerts, articulated around the presentation of the musical and technical difficulties of a great work of the classical repertoire, at the end of which she plays the work she has just described to the public.
 This original way of transmitting her vision of musical learning was performed in Nancy, and Barèges.

 Pedagogy

 Bouthinon-Dumas' educational works were published in the 1990s and 2000s.
-The French pedagogue and musician will develop these tools in reaction to her own early childhood path in order to avoid her students to suffer the shortcomings of a certain more academic, less natural way of teaching music.
+They are designed in order to help her students avoid suffering the shortcomings of a certain more academic, less natural way of teaching music.